Malek-ALdesougi/chess/README.md

 <h2>2.
 Technologies Used</h2>
 The Chess Game Project leverages the following technologies and frameworks:

-HTML/CSS: The standard markup language and styling for web pages.
+HTML/CSS: The standard markup language and styling for web pages. </br>
-JavaScript: The programming language used for implementing the game logic and interactions.
+JavaScript: The programming language used for implementing the game logic and interactions.</br>
-React JS: A JavaScript library used for building user interfaces.
+React JS: A JavaScript library used for building user interfaces.</br>
-Redux: A state management system for React JS applications.
+Redux: A state management system for React JS applications.</br>

 <h2>3.
-Features</h2> <a name="features"></a>
+Features</h2>
 The Chess Game Project boasts the following features:

-Chess Game Logic: The game implements the complete set of rules and logic for chess, including movement, capturing, checkmate, and draw conditions.
+<h4>Chess Game Logic:</h4> The game implements the complete set of rules and logic for chess, including movement, capturing, checkmate, and draw conditions.</br>
-Checkmate Detection: The game detects when the king is in checkmate, signaling the end of the game and declaring a winner.
+<h4>Checkmate Detection:</h4> The game detects when the king is in checkmate, signaling the end of the game and declaring a winner.</br>
-Tactical Moves: Players can employ various tactical moves, such as pinning a piece to the king, to strategically outmaneuver their opponents.
+<h4>Tactical Moves:</h4> Players can employ various tactical moves, such as pinning a piece to the king, to strategically outmaneuver their opponents.</br>
-Castling: Both short and long castling moves are supported, enabling players to fortify their king's position and develop a solid defense.
+<h4>Castling:</h4> Both short and long castling moves are supported, enabling players to fortify their king's position and develop a solid defense.</br>
-Pawn Promotion: The game allows pawn promotion, enabling pawns to be promoted to higher-value pieces when reaching the opposite end of the board.
+<h4>Pawn Promotion:</h4> The game allows pawn promotion, enabling pawns to be promoted to higher-value pieces when reaching the opposite end of the board.</br>
-4. Installation <a name="installation"></a>
+<h2>4.
+Installation</h2>
 To run the Chess Game Project locally, follow these steps:

 Clone the project repository from [insert repository URL].